John Latimer: Personal life

 Latimer remained a bachelor throughout his life.
 Contemporaries described him as an eligible partner, though he declined opportunities for marriage to focus on his work.
 Despite his position as a newspaper editor, he maintained a retiring disposition and avoided public notoriety.

 He was known within his personal circle for his scholarship and for mentoring younger writers.
 He maintained close relationships with his sister, known as Miss Latimer, and Robert Welch, a fellow journalist and friend who predeceased him.

 Death

 Latimer died on 4 January 1904 at his residence, 3 Trelawney Place, Cotham, at the age of 79.
-He had continued working until shortly before his death; he had recently completed the manuscript for the History of the Society of Merchant Venturers of the City of Bristol and was engaged in arranging the city's ancient charters at the request of the Corporation.
+He had continued working until shortly before his death; he had recently completed the manuscript for the History of the Society of Merchant Venturers of the City of Bristol and was engaged in arranging the city's ancient charters at the request of the corporation.

 His funeral was held on 6 January 1904.
-He was buried in the Unitarian burial ground at Brunswick Square, Bristol, in a grave shared with his mother (who died in 1872) and Robert Welch.
+He was buried in the Unitarian burial ground at Brunswick Square, in a grave shared with his mother (who died in 1872) and Robert Welch.